 - More than 80% of the children who get NHL recover completely, but the chances of successful treatment depend on the specific type, stage and grade of lymphoma

 Our lead researcher Dr Suzanne Turner, is the only Paediatric Lymphoma Researcher in the UK.
-Through generous donations and funds raised through events, Dr Turner now has a full time PHD student - Sorcha Forde.
+Through generous donations and funds raised through events, Dr Turner now has full time PHD students working on the research programme.
+(Suzanne is pictured with Sorcha Forde, our first Alex Hulme Foundation PhD student).
 Vital equipment has also been purchased with the funds raised - a Fluorescence Activated Cell Sorter (FACS) - Accuri C6 flow cytometer and a Bioruptor Sonication Device.

 Currently there has been no funding made available into the causes and treatment of Non Hodgkin Lymphoma in Children.
 Learn more about the disease through these resources.